 IT and cybersecurity professionals can’t afford to take days to track down the necessary asset data in their IT environments.
 They need continuous, accurate, up-to-date information to mitigate threats, navigate risks, and decrease incidents.
 These professionals definitely don’t have time to do all of this manually, especially with their teams overextended.
 And definitely not with economic uncertainty happening.

 In the coming months, IT and cybersecurity professionals will likely need ways to extend their team’s resources.
-Cybersecurity asset management platforms will help them be proactive, work more efficiently, and stay prepared during these uncertain economic times.
+Cybersecurity asset management solutions will help them be proactive, work more efficiently, and stay prepared during these uncertain economic times.